 Grab your baskets and head to one of New Jersey's fabulous Easter egg hunts this spring.
-We've rounded up two dozen eggs-traordinary events happening throughout the state.
+We've rounded up more than two dozen eggs-traordinary events happening throughout the state.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Search for colorful eggs in the non-competitive Easter egg hunt at Johnson's Corner Farm.

 Hop aboard an egg hunt hayride that drops passengers off at a field to play hopping games and search for five colorful eggs each in this non-competitive hunt.
 Exchange the eggs for a goodie bag filled with treats and surprises, then take pictures with Peter Rabbit.
 Several rides are scheduled daily, and they run every 15 minutes on weekends.

 Search the farm for special Easter eggs at the Oasis Family Farm.